telefonicaid/fiware-orion/doc/manuals/devel/semaphores.md

 The semaphore is initialized in the function `lmSemInit()` and used in the two static functions `semTake()` and `semGive()`, which in their turn are used in:

-* `lmOut()` and
+* `lmOut()`
 * `lmClear()`

 [Top](#top)

 ## Notification queue semaphore
-When a thread pool is selected (using the [CLI parameter](../admin/cli.md) `-notificationMode`), for sending of notifications, a queue is used to feed the notifications to the workers in the thread pool.
+When a thread pool is used (using the [CLI parameter](../admin/cli.md) `-notificationMode`), for sending of notifications, a queue is used to feed the notifications to the workers in the thread pool.
 This queue is protected by a semaphore.

-The semaphore, of type `boost::mutex` is called `mtx` and is a private member of the class `SyncQOverflow`, found in `src/lib/common/SyncQOverflow.h`:
+The semaphore, of type `boost::mutex`, is called `mtx` and it is a private member of the class `SyncQOverflow`, found in `src/lib/common/SyncQOverflow.h`:

 ```
 template <typename Data> class SyncQOverflow